-You are required to use your accrued leave (vacation, sick, comp) during maternity/paternity leave.
+You are required to use your accrued Sick and Compensatory leave (vacation, sick, comp) including Vacation and Personal leave, and then shall be in a leave without pay status for the balance of your maternity/paternity leave.
 Accrued leave and maternity/paternity leave are used at the same time - you do not take your accrued leave first and then take maternity/paternity leave.